 Andrew, or ‘Bettsy’ as he is more commonly known, has been a member of the Warby Street team since 2001, having now cemented his place as the practice owner.
 He is a well travelled vet, having worked in the UK and around Australia.
 Bettsy has also travelled extensively, including Europe, Russia and the US to name a few spots.
 He has recently settled down to life in Wangaratta with a growing young family.
 Andrew’s veterinary interests are with large animals, especially equine medicine and surgery.
 Outside of vet work, Bettsy enjoys entertaining friends with his wicked sense of humour, socialising, keeping fit, cycling, skiing and bushwalking.

 Dr Richard Evans

-Richard has also been a long-standing member of the Warby Street ‘gang’, having worked here for over 20 years.
+Richard has also been a long-standing member of the Warby Street ‘gang’, having worked here for just under 30 years.
 Richard is a Welshman (although we don’t hold that against him!) and has had extensive experience in the UK and in Australia.
 His special interests are in cattle medicine and surgery and emergency animal diseases, of which he is a member of a select group of veterinarians involved in Australia’s emergency disease preparedness.
 Richard is also a farmer in his spare time, with a Guinea Fowl flock, cattle and Welsh Ponies.
 He also enjoys spending time with his family and most sports, live or on TV!